 If the cabinets near your oven and stove have become a greasy mess, vodka can be used to make them look new.
 In a spray bottle, mix a 50/50 solution of vodka and water and spray directly onto the cabinet.
 This solution can cut through grime on range hoods and countertops.

 3. Cola (How To Clean A Toilet With Coke)

-Cola: If the bowl of your toilet has become heavily stained, cola can either be poured directly into the bowl or spritzed with a spray bottle.
+If the bowl of your toilet has become heavily stained, cola can either be poured directly into the bowl or spritzed with a spray bottle.
 Allowing the cola to sit for a few hours ensures that it’s got time to work its magic.
-Bear in mind that a disinfectant should still be used since cola does not have this type of properties.
+Bear in mind that a disinfectant should still be used since cola does not have these types of properties.

-Baking Soda: Cleaning the fridge requires less elbow grease when you combine a half cup of baking soda with a pail of water to create a cleaning solution.
+Cleaning the fridge with baking soda requires less elbow grease than standard cleaners.
+Simply combine a half cup of baking soda with a pail of water to create a cleaning solution.
 This combination can also be used on countertops and stainless steel sinks and appliances.

 Quality Materials & Installation Ensure Long-Lasting Appliances:

 6. Vinegar Cleaning Solution: For Walls, Tiles, & Glass